 We are developing low-cost manufacturing platforms for the production of insect pheromones for the control of insect pests of agriculture and horticulture as a sustainable alternative to conventional pesticides.

-Chemical synthesis is currently the only approach for manufacturing insect pheromones.
-This method sometimes uses toxic ingredients or creates toxic by-product.
-Further, the unusual chemical characteristics of many insect pheromones mean that chemical synthesis strategies are not cost effective.
-For example, the sex pheromones of aggressive Coccoidea pests (scale insects and mealybugs) for which better control methods are highly desirable, have unusual structures for which chemical synthesis is both difficult and expensive.
+Chemical synthesis is currently the only approach for manufacturing insect pheromones but the unusual chemical characteristics of many insect pheromones mean that chemical synthesis strategies are not cost effective.
+For example, the sex pheromones of aggressive Coccoidea pests (scale insects and mealybugs) for which better control methods are highly desirable, have unusual cyclic structures of which chemical synthesis is both difficult and expensive.

-SUSPHIRE aims to provide a sustainable, low-cost biomanufacturing platform for the commercial production of insect pheromones.
+The SUSPHIRE project aims to provide sustainable, low-cost biomanufacturing platforms for the commercial production of insect pheromones.

 SUSPHIRE will make use of synthetic biology tools, in combination with systems biology and bioinformatics to establish economically-viable methods for the biosynthesis of insect pheromones and their precursors in plants and filamentous fungi.
 The feasibility of this approach has been demonstrated in proof-of-concept studies.

-Partially or fully pheromones can be extracted from the plant and fungal biomass and incorporated into existing pheromone-dispensers.
-The system can also be used to produce key precursors or enzymes, bypassing or assisting complex or costly synthetic steps, which can be used to reduce the cost of chemical synthesis.
+Pheromones can be extracted from the plant and fungal biomass and incorporated into existing pheromone-dispensers.
+The system can also be used to produce key precursors or enzymes, bypassing or assisting complex or costly steps, reducing the cost of pheromone synthesis.

-SUSPHIRE aims to expand the range of pests that can be managed using sustainable, environmentally-friendly, species-specific pest-control systems and reduce the environmental impact of commercial production.
+SUSPHIRE aims to expand the range of pests that can be managed using sustainable, environmentally-friendly, species-specific pest-control systems and to reduce the environmental impact of pheromone production.